-The IMF mission was informed that the Mobility Package I including the requirement of regular return of vehicles to the state of estabishment and other new restrictions on access to the EU road transport market will distort a level playing field among EU hauliers, an increase in costs of operations and higher prices for transport services and goods.
-Due to the Mobility Package I proposals, operators established in EU MSs with the high industrial capacity or closer to the major EU goods’ flows would find themselves in a significantly better business environment compared to hauliers from Lithuania and other peripheral EU MSs.
+The IMF mission was informed that the Mobility Package I including the requirement of regular return of vehicles to the state of estabishment and other new restrictions on access to the EU road transport market will distort a level playing field among EU hauliers resulting in both higher costs of operations and higher prices for transport services and goods.
+Due to the Mobility Package I proposals, operators established in EU MSs of great industrial capacity as well as located closer to the major EU goods’ flows would find themselves in a significantly better business environment compared to hauliers from Lithuania and other peripheral EU MSs.

 The association LINAVA also brought the attention to some estimations on Mobility Package’s I effects on peripheral EU Member States.
 The study of Gdansk University (2017) assessed an impact of the package (namely the proposals initially proposed by the European Commission) vis-à-vis Poland and other peripheral EU Member States.
 The study came to the conclusions that the package would reduce the number of transport operations by 7%, a number of trucks – by 50% in SMEs and by 10% in larger operators.
 Generally, the operating cost would increase by 5% resulting in a situation where around 30% of transport companies will limit their activities or even go bust.
 Jobs will be lost in SMEs and in larger companies respectively by 30% and 20%.